-- Ability to contribute to the Board's range of talent, skill, and experience to provide sound and prudent guidance with respect to the Company's strategy and operations, including, but not limited to: - o Experience at senior levels in public companies; - o Financial expertise; - o Experience in leadership roles in clinical and commercial-stage companies in the biotechnology or healthcare fields; - Personal integrity and ethical character, commitment and independence of thought and judgment; - Capability to fairly and equally act in the best interest of our stockholders;

-- Confidence and willingness to express ideas and engage in constructive discussion with other Board members and management, to actively participate in the Board's decision-making process and make difficult decisions in the best interest of the Company and its stockholders: - Ability to contribute to the diversity of personal and professional experiences, opinions, perspectives, and backgrounds on the Board; - Willingness and ability to devote sufficient time, energy and attention to the affairs of the Company and the Board; and - Lack of actual and potential conflicts of interest.
+- Ability to contribute to the Board's range of talent, skill, and experience to provide sound and prudent guidance with respect to the Company's strategy and operations, including, but not limited to: - o Experience at senior levels in public companies; - o Financial expertise; - o Experience in leadership roles in clinical and commercial-stage companies in the biotechnology or healthcare fields; - Personal integrity and ethical character, commitment and independence of thought and judgment; - Capability to fairly and equally act in the best interest of our stockholders; - Confidence and willingness to express ideas and engage in constructive discussion with other Board members and management, to actively participate in the Board's decision-making process and make difficult decisions in the best interest of the Company and its stockholders; - Ability to contribute to the diversity of personal and professional experiences, skills, knowledge, opinions, perspectives, and backgrounds on the Board; - Willingness and ability to devote sufficient time, energy and attention to the affairs of the Company and the Board; and - Lack of actual and potential conflicts of interest.

-The Nominating and Corporate Governance Committee also considers, on an ongoing basis, the background, experience and skills of the incumbent directors that are important to our current and future business needs, including, among others, the combined mix of experience in the following areas: finance, executive management, the formation and development of start-up companies in the life sciences industry, public company governance and management and biopharmaceutical product development/commercialization.
+The Nominating and Corporate Governance Committee also considers, on an ongoing basis, the background, experience, skills and overall service to the Company, including level of participation and quality of performance, of the incumbent directors that are important to our current and future business needs, including, among others, the combined mix of experience in the following areas: finance, executive management, the formation and development of start-up companies in the life sciences industry, public company governance and management and biopharmaceutical product development/commercialization.

 In recruiting and selecting Board candidates, the Nominating and Corporate Governance Committee considers the size of the Board and the skills of the candidates.
 The Nominating and Corporate Governance Committee reviews the professional experience and qualifications of each Board member and candidate to determine whether a particular Board member or candidate possesses the necessary skills and/or other attributes to qualify him or her for service on a particular committee.
 The Nominating and Corporate Governance Committee also considers a wide range of additional factors including other positions the director or candidate holds, including other boards of directors on which he or she serves, and the independence of each director and candidate, to ensure that a substantial majority of the Board is independent.
-While the Company does not have a formal policy on Board diversity, the Nominating and Corporate Governance Committee considers the value of diversity on the Board in evaluating director nominees.
-Accordingly, the Nominating and Corporate Governance Committee's evaluation of director nominees includes consideration of their ability to contribute to the diversity of personal and professional experiences, opinions, perspectives, and backgrounds on the Board.
+While the Company does not have a formal policy on Board diversity, the Company seeks to maintain a Board comprised of talented and dedicated directors whose skills and backgrounds reflect the diverse nature of the business environment in which the Company operates.
+The Nominating and Corporate Governance Committee considers the value of diversity on the Board in evaluating director nominees and accordingly, includes in their evaluation consideration of their ability to contribute to the diversity of personal and professional experiences, skills, knowledge, opinions, perspectives and backgrounds on the Board.